 A collection of Jamestown Rediscovery publications written by our staff of historians, archaeologists, and curators.

-This set includes all six of the Rediscovering Jamestown series in paperback format:
+This set includes the first four of the Rediscovering Jamestown series in paperback format:

 The Archaearium: Rediscovering Jamestown 1607-1699 takes readers through one of the world’s few museums dedicated to archaeology.
 See some of the most spectacular finds among the millions of artifacts that archaeologists have unearthed in 20 years of exploring the original site of James Fort.